nuuuwan/news_lk3_data/README.md

 *2024-03-02 12:29:00* · [`virakesarilk`](https://www.virakesari.lk/article/177733) · `ta`

-*The UN reports over 100 deaths and injuries in Gaza due to Israeli firing, with Hamas blaming Israel for the incident.
+The UN reports over 100 deaths and injuries in Gaza due to Israeli firing, with Hamas blaming Israel for the incident.
 Israel claims the casualties were due to a collision involving food vehicles.
 The incident involved thousands of people and resulted in 112 deaths and 760 injuries, according to Hamas.
-Israeli officials deny any involvement with Palestinians, and the Israeli army has been involved in removing the public from the area.*
+Israeli officials deny any involvement with Palestinians, and the Israeli army has been involved in removing the public from the area.

+🟩

 The UN reports that more than 100 people have been killed in the bodies of many who have been injured in the firing of people surrounded by people surrounding Gaza.